theoafactor/messenger/README.md

 ```

-4. In the email template, we can reference these variables by using:
+4. In the email template, we can reference the firstname key by using:

 	```
 		<body>